Skip to footer content

 IronXL works with Excel spreadsheets as System.Data.DataSet and System.Data.DataTable objects.

-IronXL works with Excel formulas.
-Formulas are recalculated every time a sheet it edited.
+IronXL works with Excel formulas, which are recalculated each time a sheet is edited.

-Easy to use WorkSheet ["A1:B10"] syntax.
+Easy to use WorkSheet syntax for ranges like ["A1:B10"].
 Combine and create ranges intuitively.

 Sort ranges, columns, and rows.